Alex and Carly’s Whitstable Wedding is over on the blog. Check it out here if you missed it.

 So how do you broach the subject with your guests and make sure they understand your reasons for wanting to go unplugged?

 Well you could share this post with them.
-If you have a wedding website feel free to link to it, or you could include a bit of information about your reasons for choosing an unplugged ceremony in with your wedding invitation.
+If you have a wedding website feel free to link to it, or you could include a bit of information about your reasons for choosing an unplugged ceremony with your wedding invitation.